sepehrfard/RPS/readme.txt

 Things to do:
 --------------------------------------------------------------------------------------
-1 - Emoji Hilighting done
-    - Should implement a waiting counter to start detecting once its down to 0 to limit all mistakes made classifying radom images until the correct hand.
-    - or maybe timer as you keep your hand in position to make sure of accurate result.
+1 - cant get the timer to work correctly with the reponses of prediction
+    - look into correctly writing promise to reset countdown

-2 - Timed detection, to decrease lag between detections
+    - some how need to reset from finding correct detections

-3 - leader board
+2 - leader board